janispritzkau/rcon-client/README.md

 More examples can be found inthe repository's [`examples/`](https://github.com/janispritzkau/rcon-client/tree/master/examples) folder.

+## Events

 `rcon-client` uses node's event emitter internally.
-The `Rcon` class doesn't extend the `EventEmitter` class but instead has a `emitter` property that can be used to access all of the methods of the event emitter.
+The event emitter is accessible with the `emitter` property.
 Additionally the `on`, `once` and `off` methods are exposed on the main class.

 The `Rcon` class has these events: